Breast Implant Revision

 - Breast implant replacement with lifting will have a longer recovery time.
 Patients may experience swelling, pain, or seroma around the nipple area.
 Patients should wear a compression bra to provide support and improve swelling and positioning.

-During Breast Implant Revision surgery recovery, patients must avoid heavy lifting and all strenuous activities for a minimum of six weeks.
+During Breast Implant Revision surgery recovery, patients must avoid heavy lifting and all strenuous exercise for a minimum of six weeks.